 Finding a Job After a Criminal Conviction

 The laws about which criminal records an employer may access, what an employer may ask a potential employee about his or her criminal record, and what the job applicant must reveal vary widely from state to state.
-If you have a criminal record and are looking for a job, an attorney knowledgeable in criminal law at Law Offices of Barry Resnick in Farmington Hills, MI, can help ensure that you go into the job search fully informed of your rights.
+If you have a criminal record and are looking for a job, an attorney knowledgeable in criminal law at Law Offices of Barry A. Resnick, PLLC in Farmington Hills, MI, can help ensure that you go into the job search fully informed of your rights.

 Conflicting public policies